-Proposals for new classes (1st, 2nd, 3rd, or 4th level) can be presented to the Anatomical Classification Committee by any member or non-member of EphMRA or Intellus.
+Proposals for new classes (1st, 2nd, 3rd, or 4th level) can be presented to the Anatomical Classification Committee by any member or non-member of EPHMRA or Intellus.
 New classes can also be recommended by the Committee if it sees the necessity for change because of emerging markets or anomalies in the existing system.
 If a change is requested, full definitions should be supplied.
-In addition, the Committee keeps in close contact with WHO to review proposed changes to their ATC system so as to avoid inadvertent divergence of the two systems.
+In addition, the Committee keeps in close contact with WHO to review proposed changes to their ATC system, so as to avoid inadvertent divergence of the two systems.

 In order to create a new class within the system, there must be a compelling market need for a new class, and there must be a substance with an approved indication launched in at least one country and a second product of a different substance in pre-registration and therefore expected to be launched soon after.
 Classes may be approved in anticipation of the criteria being fulfilled at the time of implementation of the new class.
 In other words, more than one substance must be on the market at the time that the new class takes effect, although the class may be approved with one substance already launched and a second expected to be launched.
-A class will not be created for multiple products of the same substance.
+A class will not just be created for multiple products of the same substance.

 The proposals should be clearly stated and the impact of the change to the system should be outlined.
 This includes suggested classification of the products affected by a proposed change.
 The proposal is carefully reviewed by the entire Committee, which consults, as needed, with appropriate involved member companies and sometimes with medical opinion leaders.
 The Committee reviews the proposed changes with the outside consultants and may solicit alternative suggestions.
 The purpose is to find out if there is general consensus that the system should be modified and what the changes should be.
 The responsible Committee member finalises the proposal.
-The finalised proposal with background information is sent out to the full EphMRA/Intellus membership for voting in the second quarter of the year.